-4. Actuarial Methods and Assumptions
+D. Actuarial Methods and Assumptions

-The actuarial methods and assumptions used in determining the total pension liability as of June 30, 2019 and 2018 are as follows:
+The actuarial methods and assumptions used in determining the total pension liability as of June 30, 2020 and 2019 are as follows:

-Valuation date June 30, 2019 and 2018

-Actuarial cost method Entry Age Normal

-Amortization approach Closed

-Expected remaining service lives 5 years

-Investment rate of return 7.55% and 7.65%, respectively, net of investment expenses

-Inflation rate 2.5% per annum

-Projected salary increases 3.3% - 4.8% varies depending on duration of service

-Mortality Active members - RP-2014 White Collar Employee tables, adjusted by 1.010 for males and by 0.997 for females.
+Valuation date June 30, 2020 and 2019 Actuarial cost method Entry Age Normal Amortization approach Closed Expected remaining service lives 5 years Investment rate of return 7.45% and 7.55%, respectively, net of investment expenses Inflation rate 2.30% for 2020 and 2.50% for 2019 Projected salary increases 3.10% - 4.60% for 2020 and 3.30% - 4.80% for 2019 (varies depending on duration of service) Mortality Active members - RP-2014 White Collar Employee tables, adjusted by 1.010 for males and by 0.997 for females.
 Non-Disabled retiree/inactive members - RP-2014 White Collar Healthy Annuitant tables, adjusted by 1.366 for males and by 1.189 for females.
 Disability retiree mortality - RP-2014 Disability tables, adjusted by 1.111 for males and by 1.134 for females.
-These base tables are adjusted from 2014 to 2018 using the MP-2017 generational improvement table, with continued future mortality improvement projected using the MP-2017 generational mortality improvement tables.

-Termination and disability Termination, disability, and retirement assumptions were projected based on a 5-year (July 1, 2012 - June 30, 2017) experience study of the System's members.
+These base tables are adjusted from 2014 to 2018 using the MP-2017 generational improvement table, with continued future mortality improvement projected using the MP-2017 generational mortality improvement tables Termination and disability Termination, disability, and retirement assumptions were projected based on a 5-year (July 1, 2012 - June 30, 2017) experience study of the System's members.

 The long-term expected rate of return on pension plan investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expenses, and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation and an adjustment for the effect of rebalancing/diversification.
-The resulting long-term geometric nominal expected rates of return are 8.48% for 2019 and 8.07% for 2018.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2019 and 2018 as summarized in the following table:
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation and an adjustment for the effect of rebalancing/ diversification.
+The resulting long-term geometric nominal expected rates of return are 8.17% for 2020 and 8.48% for 2019.
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2020 and 2019 as summarized in the following table:

 Expected Long-Term Real Rate of Return

-Asset Class 2019 2018
+Asset Class 2020 2019

-Domestic equity 4.60% 4.01%
+Domestic equity 4.60% 4.60%

-International equity 5.70% 4.90%
+International equity 5.54% 5.70%

-Domestic fixed income 1.69% 1.36%
+Domestic fixed income 0.69% 1.69%

-International fixed income 2.10% 2.35%
+International fixed income 1.50% 2.10%

-Private equity 8.67% 8.39%
+Private equity 8.62% 8.67%

-Other private assets 3.65% 3.57%
+Other private assets 4.45% 3.65%

-The discount rate used to measure the total pension liability at June 30, 2019 and 2018 was 7.55% and 7.65%, respectively.
+The discount rate used to measure the total pension liability at June 30, 2020 and 2019 was 7.45% and 7.55%, respectively.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that sponsor contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.